dotnet/core/linux-support.md

 New .NET versions will typically only be supported on RHEL era distributions in active support.
 Check [release notes](./release-notes/README.md) for a given .NET version for specific support information.

-Red Hat family distributions include: AlmaLinux, CentOS, Fedora, Oracle Linux, Red Hat Enterprise Linux, and Rocky Linux.
+Red Hat family distributions include: AlmaLinux, CentOS, Oracle Linux, Red Hat Enterprise Linux, and Rocky Linux.